puckdoug/zpdatafetch/README.md

-# zpdatafetch
+# zpdatafetch & zrdatafetch

-A python library and command-line tool for fetching data from zwiftpower.
+A python library and command-line tool for fetching data from ZwiftPower.com and Zwiftracing.app APIs.

 ## Installation